- About Us

 - Equity, Diversity and Inclusion Initiatives

 - Truth and Reconciliation Commission Call to Action #27

 - Indigenous Summer Student Program

 - Contact Us

-The Law Society of Alberta works with law firms and organizations as well as law schools across Canada to connect prospective employers with first and second year Indigenous law students.
-Over the past 16 years, the Indigenous Summer Student Program (ISSP) has received ongoing support from many law firms as well as government and other organizations resulting in summer employment opportunities for 1L and 2L law students.
+The Law Society of Alberta works with law firms, organizations and law schools across Canada to connect prospective employers with first and second year Indigenous law students.
+Over the past 18 years, the Indigenous Summer Student Program (ISSP) has received ongoing support from many law firms as well as government and other organizations resulting in summer employment opportunities for 1L and 2L law students.